BY-LAWS OF ENVIRONMENTAL ADVISORY COMMITTEE (EAC)

 Art.
 II Membership

-The EAC shall consist of a maximum of 23 members with the Sustainability Project Manager voting only to break a tie vote.
-Each voting member shall hold office for a term of 3 years.
+The EAC shall consist of a maximum of 23 members, nine (9) of which will be permanent nonvoting members and 14 non-permanent voting members.
+The Sustainability Project Manager may vote only to break a tie vote.
+Each voting member shall hold office for a term of three years.
+Up to two of the 14 voting members, one student and one non-student, may be elected to serve as conveners.
+During their one-year term as convener, they lose their ability to vote.

 Art.
 III Selection of Voting Members